Value Creation in Negotiations

 - If things change and circumstance B occurs (sales fall below a certain amount or within some other range), we agree to this next step.

-This type of contract can be a multi-tiered structure of many layers and isn't as easy to manage, but it does allow us greater latitude and flexibility in keeping negotiations moving forward and is a viable means of addressing the differences in negotiation expectations.
+This type of contract can be a multi-tiered structure of many layers and isn’t as easy to manage.
+However, multi-tiered structured contracts do allow us greater latitude and flexibility in keeping negotiations moving forward.
+Importantly, it’s a viable means of addressing the differences in negotiation expectations.

 Use Risk and Time Differences to Create Value

 Many people, including negotiators, are averse to risk.
 One party will signal their aversion to risk by stating that they are adamant about a certain issue, such as how they might split profits since they have different forecasts.
-This should not be viewed as an obstacle but rather an opportunity to make a trade-off and gain something in return.
-Different attitudes about their perceptions of risk should not act as a barrier to an agreement, but should open the door to negotiate a productive trade-off by offering alternatives to enhance value.
+This should not be viewed as an obstacle.
+Instead, see it as an opportunity to make a trade-off and gain something in return.
+Different attitudes about perceptions of risk should not act as a barrier to an agreement.
+Instead, different viewpoints should open the door to negotiate a productive trade-off by offering alternatives to enhance value.

 This concept also applies to differences in time expectations.
-They may insist on guaranteed delivery on a specific date, and we agree to this by rearranging a payment schedule that is more suitable to us in return.
+The other side may insist on guaranteed delivery on a specific date, and we agree to this by rearranging a payment schedule that is more suitable to us in return.

 Cost Cutting and Adding Resources Strategy to Add Value

-Another effective strategy to employ in adding value is cost cutting, and this occurs when one party achieves an objective while the other has specified costs that are affiliated to their concession either lowered or eradicated altogether.
+Another effective strategy we can use to add value is cost-cutting.
+Cost-cutting occurs when one side achieves an objective while the other has specified costs that are affiliated to their concession and are either lowered or eradicated altogether.
 A second means of strategically gaining value is to consider ways to add necessary resources when the problem of scarce resources is creating conflict.
-Finding another supplier or suggesting a subcontract arrangement with a mutually agreed upon party are just two examples of how to view a difference in opinion as an opportunity rather than a problem.
+Finding another supplier or suggesting a subcontract arrangement with a mutually agreed-upon party are just two examples of how to view a difference in opinion as an opportunity rather than a problem.